What Is the Family and Medical Leave Act?

 Notice to the Employee and Requests for Documentation

-Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with these three documents within five business days:
+Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with the document FMLA Notice of Rights and Responsibilities (pdf).

 Documentation in Support of an FMLA-Qualifying Absence